Best Executive Or Club Lounges At Hotels In Seoul

 The Seoul subway (which is clearly marked in Korean and English) makes it easy to get around town from the Conrad.
 You are about 20 mins or so by subway from the business area of Gangnam and about the same distance from Myongdong.
 Don’t bother taking a taxi, except to and from the airport, as the traffic in Seoul is terrible and you will take double the time to get to where you want to go if you travel by car.

 If you are specifically looking for a Hilton property in Seoul, your choice is between the Millenium Hilton, Grand Hilton, and the Conrad.
 The Conrad is a much, much nicer property in a better location.
 The Grand Hilton is on the outskirts of the city, so not ideal.
 The Millenium Hilton is a 10 min walk from or to Seoul Station (up a hill) and within walking distance to Namdaemun market, where locals hang out into the night.
 The lounge serves a full breakfast if you have status or book an executive room.
 The evening food is decent too, but it can not be compared to the luxury of the Conrad.
-If you have the budget, the Conrad is the Hilton to pick!
+If you have the budget, Conrad is the Hilton to pick!

-The Executive Lounge is an exclusive luxury retreat with unique wraparound views on Level 37, which is the highest floor at the Conrad Seoul.
+The Executive Lounge is an exclusive luxury retreat with unique wraparound views on Level 37, which is the highest floor at Conrad Seoul.
 You get access if you book an executive room with lounge access.
-All rooms at this hotel are luxurious with decor, in warm earth tones with lots of light brown wood and gorgeous, modern bathrooms with separate deep tub and walk-in shower.
+All rooms at this hotel are luxurious with decor, in warm earth tones with lots of light brown wood and gorgeous, modern bathrooms with separate deep tubs and a walk-in shower.
 But the key at this hotel is to choose a room on as high a floor as possible, as the views of the business district and the skyline of Seoul are stunning.

 The biggest problem with the executive lounge at this Conrad is the room’s size.
-While it has staggering views of the city and the river, undoubtedly some of the best from any club lounge in Seoul, the lounge is large, and there are many guests who have access to it, which means that it can feel impersonal and it can be busy.
+While it has staggering views of the city and the river, undoubtedly some of the best from any club lounge in Seoul, the lounge is large, and many guests have access to it, which means that it can feel impersonal and it can be busy.

-The Four Seasons club lounge reviewed above is much more intimate (and smaller) than the very large Conrad club lounge.
-While the Conrad aims to emulate a private living room with its fireplace, the Four Seasons actually achieves this effect with nice decor, smaller dimensions, nice views, and a quiet setting.
+The Four Seasons Club lounge reviewed above is much more intimate (and smaller) than the very large Conrad club lounge.
+While the Conrad aims to emulate a private living room with its fireplace, the Four Seasons achieves this effect with nice decor, smaller dimensions, nice views, and a quiet setting.

 Other differentiators between these two lounges are that the Four Seasons is better if you are traveling with kids and want to use the lounge after 4:30 pm.
 This restriction is a major disadvantage of the Conrad club lounge.

 The Four Seasons Seoul (and the Park Hyatt Seoul, for that matter) is also better located for the old and central parts of Seoul.
-Bur for value alone, the Conrad wins, with considerably cheaper rooms offering a similar level of luxury.
+But for value alone, the Conrad wins, with considerably cheaper rooms offering a similar level of luxury.

 3. InterContinental Seoul

 I am a major fan of InterContinental club lounges.
-The InterContinental brand offers some the best club lounges in London and also offers one of the top club lounges in Seoul too.
+The InterContinental brand offers some of the best club lounges in London and also offers one of the top club lounges in Seoul too.

-The Club InterContinental Lounge in Seoul (pictured above), occupies half of the 26th floor and is classy with great views.
+The Club InterContinental Lounge in Seoul (pictured above) occupies half of the 26th floor and is classy with great views.

-Continental breakfast is a lavish open buffet with eggs to order a la carte, including classics like eggs Florentine, along with a truly impressive breakfast buffet which includes around six hot dishes, cereal, a salad bar, fresh fruit, freshly baked pastries, and bread.
+Continental breakfast is a lavish open buffet with eggs to order a la carte, including classics like eggs Florentine, along with a truly impressive breakfast buffet that includes around six hot dishes, cereal, a salad bar, fresh fruit, freshly baked pastries, and bread.

 There are snacks and drinks throughout the day and enough food in the evening to make up main-style dishes and fill you up.
 Each day, the selection changes, so you are unlikely to get bored.
 There is usually a hot noodle or pasta dish, a hot meat plate, plenty of salad filler items, and bread.
 There are also some delightfully tasty desserts.
 The cocktail hour also offers free beers, decent wines, and spirits.

 A major disadvantage of this lounge (or advantage, depending on your perspective) is that children aren’t allowed in, so don’t book into this InterContinental lounge with your family.
 The kids won’t get in!
-Children over the age of 13 years, if be accompanied by a parent, are allowed access to the Club InterContinental lounge (unlike the Conrad lounge above, where kids can use their lounge but only up to 4:30 pm).
+Children over the age of 13 years, if accompanied by a parent, are allowed access to the Club InterContinental lounge (unlike the Conrad lounge above, where kids can use their lounge but only up to 4:30 pm).
 Hotel guests can pay to access this lounge for KRW 50,000 per person (excl.
 10% tax and 10% service charge).

 4. Grand Hyatt Seoul

-The Grand Hyatt Seoul is in a lovely central location and offers great city views as it is perched on the wooded slopes of Namsan Park, above the busy streets of the Itaewon district.
-The surrounding area of Itaewon is lively with loads of restaurants and shops.
+The Grand Hyatt Seoul is in a lovely central location and offers great city views as it is perched on the wooded slopes of Namsan Park above the busy streets of the Itaewon district.
+The surrounding area of Itaewon is lively, with loads of restaurants and shops.
 While it feels vibrant, it lacks an authentic Korean feel.

-The hotel itself is huge, with 601 rooms and suites, half of which have views of the city and the Han River, and the other half have park and mountain views.
+The hotel is huge, with 601 rooms and suites, half of which have views of the city and the Han River, and the other half have park and mountain views.
 Always try to book the city/river view rooms.
 The lobby is grand with a triple-height ceiling (if not more), and club rooms are nice with earthy tones, pine furnishings, and a small but functional bathroom, although I wouldn’t call this a luxury bathroom due to its size, basic design, and the fact that there is no walk-in-shower here.
 Instead, you have to climb into the bath to get under the jet.
 That said, the views from this hotel are something else.
-Really incredibly, so do be sure to book a room with a city view for the vista.
+Really incredible, so do be sure to book a room with a city view of the vista.

 The elevator opens into the lounge, and it offers great sweeping views of the city.
 The breakfast spread is good with continental, full American, and Korean items.
 Loads of smoked salmon, bread cheeses, cold meats, cereals, plus a hot breakfast section included 2 hot western breakfast dishes, an egg dish, plus something else like bacon alongside Korean options like seaweed soup.